Loizzus/EnterpriseDockerSetup/README.md

 ```

 ### NginX
-This is an important container when using Docker.
+This is one of the most important containers for using Docker, it is what allows you to have multiple websites hosted on one machine.
+As I prefer Node.js over PHP I don't use its PHP capabilities, I just have it host static websites and act as an application proxy.
+A.k.a. it looks at what hostname people were looking for when they got directed to the server and directs the traffic to the appropriate container.
+I often have over 6 or 7 websites on a single Alpine host with no issues thanks to this.

 ## Backing up your Synology
-After you have backed up all your Docker files to Synology find a good cloud storage provider, set them up in Hyper Backup and configure your backup task to upload everything to the cloud on a regular basis.
+After you have backed up all your Docker files to Synology find a good cloud storage provider, set them up in Hyper Backup and configure a backup task to upload everything to the cloud on a regular basis.